 Keep this in mind throughout the entire time you’re crafting your email.
 It should be crystal clear why you’re sending this email.
 Do not send an email for the purpose of sending an email, have strategic content and provide value.

-Omitting your mobile users
+Ignoring your mobile users

 Mobile remains the most popular reading environment.
 Optimizing for mobile users is absolutely imperative in your email marketing efforts, but we still see less than desirable mobile experiences.

-Here are a few quick tips to optimize for mobile.
+Here are a few quick tips to optimize for mobile:

 Single columns.
 Using one column will make your email compatible for all devices, no matter how small.